We'd love to have you access this content. It's in our members-only area, but you're in luck: becoming a member is easy and it's free.

-I recently completed my mother’s memoir, We Were not Spoiled.
-It was a work of love that took me many years to bring to closure as I had other work to do to support myself that filled my days.
+My mother’s memoir, We Were not Spoiled, was a work of love that took me many years to bring to closure as I had other work to do to support myself that filled my days.
 Finally, she got to be quite a bit older, and beginning to feel urgency as many people do when in my position, I put the push on finishing her story.

 I’ll be sharing with you in the next few blog entries my experience of writing someone else’s memoir.
-My mother was after all another person with her own agenda and experience.
+My mother was, after all, another person with her own agenda and experience.
 As the co-writer, my task was to listen to her and to write as close to her point of view as possible.
 How does one remain faithful to another’s point of view in a memoir?
 [Free Membership required to read more.
 See below. ]